kon-218/ATLAS-cloud-processing/README.md

 The docker-compose file dictates the number of worker replicas spawned

 The scripts/utils.py file contains parameters controlling how much data is sampled, it is not necessary to rebuild the docker images when changing these settings

+*Communication management and results output*

+Communication is managed by the RabbitMQ message broker service, with the configuration panel accessible from http://0.0.0.0:15672

+Results are output using a webserver, which can be found at http://0.0.0.0:8889/data/output.html, alternatively, it is available as a html file and png plot file in the data directory